 Individual symptoms of substance abuse differ.
 However, the most common signs and symptoms that someone is struggling with drug addiction are as follows: Aggression, Hallucination, Violence, Rambling speech, Tiredness, Causing chaos at work, school, and home, Irritability, Lethargy, Sweat, Vomiting, Depression Muscle spasms.

 Opiate addiction is detrimental to the health of people who are involved in its intake.
-A possible result of drug addiction includes lack of concentration, loss of memory, weakness of immune system, deformity or disability and death
+A possible result of drug addiction includes lack of concentration, loss of memory, weakness of the immune system, deformity or disability, and death

-The question now is can opiate addiction be treated?
-Of course treatment is available.
+The question now is, can opiate addiction be treated?
+Of course, treatment is available.
 Treatment of opiate addiction can be in an opiate addiction rehab center, such as Sunflower Wellness Retreat in Kansas.
 However, treatment depends on an individual opiate intake.
-And the setting of the treatment must be matching with the patient age, gender, ethnicity, and culture.
+And the setting of the treatment must be matching with the patient’s age, gender, ethnicity, and culture.
 Also, sustainability for the period of therapy is important and critical.

-Detoxification with the assistance of a medical professional can also be helpful.
-The National Institute on Drug abuse states that use of Buprenorphine could be administered by private practice doctors who have the legal authority to prescribe it.
+Detoxification, with the assistance of a medical professional, can also be helpful.
+The National Institute on Drug abuse states that the use of Buprenorphine could be administered by private practice doctors who have the legal authority to prescribe it.

 In order to quit opiate addiction, there is a need for change in daily routine.
-That is, there must be a replacement of healthy and positive alternatives.
-Such as, going to new places, mingling with positive-minded people and getting psychological help.
+That is, there must be a replacement for healthy and positive alternatives.
+Such as going to new places, mingling with positive-minded people, and getting psychological help.